seangpachareonsub/honne/README.md

     return f'{self.user_one} & {self.user_two}'
 ```

 When users conversate, all messages on the app are stored inside the `IndividualMessages` table.
-Each data row in the table includes the primary keys of both users in the conversation, the message string sent as well as the time/date of the message.
+Each data row in the table includes the primary keys of both users in the conversation, the message string sent and the time/date of the message.
 Each individual message gets assigned to their respected conversation similar to each user preference being assigned to the specific user it relates to.

 * `POST` request sent to `/api/individualmessages` which is where all messages on the app are stored
 * `PATCH` request sent to `/api/messages/<int:pk>` to update the conversation with the primary key of the new message